Victor Pozos

-Victor Manuel Pozos Segundo (born August 31, 1983, in Santiago Ixcuintla, Nayarit) is a Mexican football player who currently plays for Puebla F.C. in Primera División Mexicana.
+Victor Manuel Pozos Segundo (born 31 August 1983) is a Mexican former football player.

 Career

 He began his career in 2006 playing with the Tecos juvenile squad.
 Soon after, he was transferred to a second division club Vaqueros Ixtlan where he played from 2007 to 2011, playing in 116 matches and scoring 9 times.
 In 2011, he was sold to the First Division club Puebla and spent 2011 in the under-20 squad.
 For the Clausura 2012 he was called up.
 He made his first division debut after Aldo Polo suffered an injury in mid-February 2012.